Praveen2795/Plant_futures/README.md

   ```

 ## Execution and Explanation of Code:
+- NA
+- NA
+- NA

 ## Data Usage Policy:
-Data is owned by Rochester Institute of Technology.
+Data is owned by Rochester Institute of Technology and by professor Carlos Castellanos (carlos.castellanos@rit.edu).
 Please read the following conditions:

  - The user may not use the dataset wihtout contacting the project members mentioned above.